 This is part of the commentaries produced by the time traveller when he discovers that the future people, or society, are actually kind of genderless.
 He tries to correlate this trend with his own time and even he realizes that the practice, which now is a finished product in the future, started in his time and his own people in the past.

 The Upper-world people might once have been the favored aristocracy, and the Morlocks their mechanical servants: but that had long since passed away.
 The two species that had resulted from the evolution of man were sliding down towards or had already arrived at, an altogether new relationship.Time Traveller

-Here in chapter seven, the time traveler runs by us the idea of the social class carried well into the future from his time.
-Puzzled by the two creatures and their interaction amongst themselves, he theorizes that perhaps the Eloi and the high breed upper class, and the Morlocks their lowlife laborers, but he sees just off the horizon a brewing hostility championed by the Morlocks to tip the scales.
+Here in chapter seven, the time traveller runs by us the idea of the social class carried well into the future from his time.
+Puzzled by the two creatures and their interaction amongst themselves, he theorizes that perhaps the Eloi and the high breed upper class, and the Morlocks their lowlife labourers, but he sees just off the horizon a brewing hostility championed by the Morlocks to tip the scales.

 Quotes on Technology and Modernization

 Our chairs, being his patents, embraced and caressed us rather than submitted to be sat upon.Mr.
 Hillyer